Berkshire's Local Nature Recovery Strategy

 • Berkshire, Buckinghamshire and Oxfordshire Wildlife Trust

-• Wokingham Borough council, representing Berkshire ecologists
+• Wokingham Borough Council, representing Berkshire ecologists

 • West Berkshire Council representing local authorities of Berkshire